Vllaadd/vlads-portfolio/README.md

 4. JavaScript

 ## Installation
-1. Close this repository to your local machine.
+1. Clone this repository to your local machine.
 2. Open the 'index.html' file in your web browser

 ## Usage